How to Start a Business in North Carolina

 What is a C-corp?

 A C-corporation is the default federal tax election assigned to corporations.
 Most corporations are taxed as C-corps, but LLCs can also apply for C-corp tax designation by filing paperwork with the IRS.
-C-corps file federal corporate income taxes and state corporate income taxes (in Alaska, the corporate tax rate ranges from 2 to 9.4%).
+C-corps file federal corporate income taxes and state corporate income taxes (in North Carolina the corporate income tax rate for C-corporations is 2.5%).
 C-corps can pay their shareholders in distributions, and the shareholders report those profits on their personal tax returns.

 Learn more about the C-corp tax election.